robotron2084/noonien/README.md

   * EntityCollection should extend an abstract collection of Collection<T>.

 DONE
+  * Renamed from Soong to Noonien.
+Highlights
+    * DataEntity -> Node
+    * DataElement -> Element
+    * EntitySource -> NodeProvider
+    * EntityManager -> NodeManager
   * Add: Make EntityManager have a concept of a Cached Item.
+    * You can now Add/Register/Get nodes, elements, and collections.
   * Fix: issue with instantiation race condition for EntitySource.
   * Fix: NamedEntitySource isn't correctly updating.
   * Fix: Make sure Listen<T> works for multiple entity types.